Being of sound mind and body. Perhaps debatable…

 - Your ‘Digital Estate.’ …

 - Deeds that transfer an asset to another person upon your death (transfer on death deed).

 - Joint ownership can be used as follows: “Property held in joint tenancy, tenancy by the entirety, or community property with right of survivorship automatically passes to the survivor when one of the original owners dies.
 Real estate, bank accounts, vehicles, and investments can all pass this way.
 No probate is necessary to transfer ownership of the property.”

 - Beneficiaries listed on things like life insurance, pension funds, or annuities or structured settlements.
-Each of these situations are governed by arrangements made at purchase, when created. or when legally awarded.
+Each of these situations is governed by arrangements made at purchase when created. or when legally awarded.